Support Center

 What differentiates the FloLogic System from other competitors?

 FloLogic provides the most comprehensive full-time leak protection against leaks of virtually all sizes throughout a plumbing supply among all technologies currently on the market.
 Low-cost, leak detectors that use metering technology are unable to detect leaks in real time below a flow rate of a pint to quart of water per minute.
 A quart-per-minute leak will spew up to 360 gallons of water in one day.
-Many of these products have plastic flowpaths and short-lived warranties.
-No other flow based product offers battery backup.
+Many of these products have plastic flow paths and short-lived warranties.
+No other flow based product offers standard battery backup.

 Standalone point-of-leak sensors only flag water that accumulates at remote sensors.
 Multiple sensors are required to be placed throughout a property (many of which will be visible).
 And these sensors will miss leaks that occur behind a wall, above a ceiling or beneath a floor.
 Many sensor products do not have automatic shutoff valves to stop a leak.